Learn more about our Book with Confidence and Travel Updates.

 This morning, we transfer by coach from Hwange to Victoria Falls, Zimbabwe, where we’ll check in to our brand-new luxury camp, the Old Drift Lodge.
 Seamlessly harmonizing with the natural environment while offering modern luxuries, this brand-new camp on the banks of the Zambezi offers spacious deluxe tents with stylish furnishings, indoor and outdoor showers, private plunge pools, and more.

 We’ll eat lunch at our lodge, then take a guided tour of Victoria Falls National Park.
-You’ll be able to stand right on the edge of the fern-covered cliffs and gaze into the boiling depths of Devil’s Cataract.
-The roar of the falls is overwhelming, and the spray so heavy that we recommend you wear a raincoat.
+You'll be able to explore the cataracts from various scenic overlooks and viewpoints; the roar of the falls is overwhelming, and the spray so heavy that we recommend you wear a raincoat.
 After absorbing the unforgettable sight and awe-inspiring might of the falls, we return to our lodge for dinner.

 Go on a Zambezi walking safari and enjoy an African bush dinner